Night Sweats

 In particular, individuals taking oral anti-diabetic medicines or insulin may suffer from night sweats as a result of hypoglycemia (low blood glucose).

-One common and serious cause of undiagnosed night sweats is Diabetes Insipidus (Type I or Type II Diabetes) or Hypoglycemia, so if you can’t determine the cause of your night sweating and it persists, you should make sure your doctor addresses these possibilities.
+One common and serious cause of undiagnosed night sweats is Diabetes or Hypoglycemia.
+Diabetes and night sweats isn’t uncommon, so if you can’t determine the cause of your night sweating and it persists, you should make sure your doctor addresses this possibility.

 Cancer

 I don’t want any of my readers to panic, so understand that this is probably not the most likely cause of your night sweats.
-However, you should understand that night sweats are commonly one of the earliest symptoms of cancer, especially of lymphoma.
+However, you should understand that this is commonly one of the earliest symptoms of cancer, especially of lymphoma.

-But keep in mind that other symptoms, such as a fever and unusual weight loss will also occur around the same time as night sweats.
+But keep in mind that other symptoms, such as a fever and unusual weight loss will also occur around the same time as the sweating.
 As always, please have a medical professional evaluate you before you jump to conclusions in either direction (assuming your sweating at night is or isn’t derived from the presence of cancer).

 Idiopathic Hyperhidrosis

-One of the most mysterious and frustrating causes of sleep hyperhidrosis is idiopathic hyperhidrosis.
+One of the most mysterious and frustrating causes of sleep hyperhidrosis is idiopathic hyperhidrosis, also known as primary hyperhidrosis.
 This is simply when you suffer from chronic and excessive perspiration for no identifiable reason at all.
-It is essentially a condition in itself and not a symptom of anything else.
+It is essentially a medical condition in itself and not a symptom of anything else.

 While there is no current cure for idiopathic hyperhidrosis, there are treatments and in some cases certain surgical procedures that may help.
-Please see my night sweats treatment guide for more.
+For more information and night sweats treatment options for this type of excessive sweating please read my sections on idiopathic hyperhidrosis: Idiopathic Hyperhidrosis

 Neurological Conditions

-While neurologic problems are less likely to be the source of your sweating while sleeping, they still have been found to be the night sweats causes for some people.
+While neurological problems are less likely to be the source of your sweating while sleeping, they still have been found to be the cause for some people.
 Among the neurological problems associated with severe night sweating are the following:

 Please visit those trustworthy, authoritative sources for more information on those complex conditions.